|2020–21 expenditure ($'000)

 National Water Grid Authority funding

-Embedding IWM in urban planning
+Embedding IWM in urban planning and exploring systemic funding of IWM

 Advancing policy work on embedding IWM in urban planning and identifying options for systemic funding of IWM.